How do Jews get to hell?

 Imagine cattle herded into a pen.
 One breaks out and gets lost, to wander ownerlessly.
 There’s our Jewish epikoros: someone who opposes or breaks out of the closed circle to embrace a terrible fate.
 Like, Maimonides’ mafkir, the epikoros acts willfully, intentionally.

 Epikoros cuts the circuit between heaven and earth.
 What you do on Earth has no consequences, because there’s nothing else, so seek pleasure.
 He is the archetype of the radical denier, that wise guy who has to say that one other, defiant thing, the pathologically compulsive skeptic whose goal is to break the circle of belief in anything that he can’t grasp with his appetites or senses.
-But his behavior has led him to abandon his soul.
+But his behavior, the rabbis are warning him, has led him to abandon his soul.

 The road to Jewish Heaven is paved by scholars